Symmetry analysis of bond-alternating Kitaev spin chains and ladders: Bond-alternating Kitaev-Gamma spin chain

 In this subsection, we make some further comments on the group structure of the symmetry group $G$.
 Although $G/\mathopen{<} T_{6a}\mathclose{>}\cong O_h$, we will show that $G$ is not a semi-direct product of $O_h$ and $\mathopen{<} T_{6a}\mathclose{>}$.
 In fact, $G$ corresponds to a nontrivial group extension of $O_h$ by $\mathopen{<} T_{6a}\mathclose{>}$.

 First, we briefly review some basic facts about group extensions \cite{Hiller1986}.
-Consider the following short exact sequence, \bea 1\xrightarrow[]{} N \xrightarrow[]{i} G_0 \xrightarrow[]{\pi} H \rightarrow 1 \eea in which $N$ is an abelian group, $i$ and $\pi$ are group homomorphisms which are injective and surjective, respectively, and $\text{Ker}(\pi)=\text{Im}(i)$.
+Consider the following short exact sequence, \bea 1\xrightarrow[]{} N \xrightarrow[]{i} G_0 \xrightarrow[]{\pi} H \rightarrow 1 \eea in which $1$ represents the trivial group containing a single element, the arrows represent group homomorphisms, $N$ is an abelian group, $i$ and $\pi$ are group homomorphisms which are injective and surjective, respectively, and $\text{Ker}(\pi)=\text{Im}(i)$.
 Given Eq. (\ref{eq:short_exact}), $G_0$ is called a group extension of $H$ by $N$.
 Since the homomorphism $i$ is injective, $N$ can be naturally viewed as a subgroup of $G_0$ via the embedding induced by $i$.
 Furthermore, since $\text{Ker}(\pi)=\text{Im}(i)\cong N$ and $\pi$ is surjective, $N$ is a normal subgroup of $G_0$ and $H\cong G_0/N$.
 As a result, there is a natural group action $\varphi$ of $H$ on $N$, defined as \bea \varphi_h(n)=x_hn(x_h)^{-1}, \eea in which $h\in H$, $n\in N$, and $x_h\in G_0$ satisfies $\pi(x_h)=h$.
 In this way, $N$ becomes an $H$-module via $\varphi$.
 Notice that although the choice of $x_h$ is not unique (up to some element in $N$), $\varphi_h$ is well-defined since $N$ is abelian.

 Eq. (\ref{eq:short_exact}) determines how $G_0$ is formed out of $H$ and $N$.
-The simplest case is $G_0$ as a semi-direct product of $H$ and $N$, i.e., $G_0\cong H\ltimes N$.
+A simple example is $G_0$ as a semi-direct product of $H$ and $N$, i.e., $G_0 \cong N\rtimes_{\varphi} H$, where $\varphi$ is the group action under consideration.
 In this case, $H$ can be naturally viewed as a subgroup of $G_0$, or equivalently, there exists an injective group homomorphism $\tau:H\rightarrow G_0$ such that $\pi\cdot \tau=id$ where ``$\cdot $" represents the composition of maps and $id$ is the identity map on $H$.
 However, in more general situations, $\tau$ may not exist and $G_0$ is not of a semi-direct product structure.
 In fact, it is known that group extensions can be classified by the second cohomology group $H^2(H,N)$\cite{Dummit1991}, and semi-direct products correspond to the trivial element in $H^2(H,N)$.
 A brief review for the relation between group extensions and $H^2(H,N)$ is given in Appendix \ref{app:cohomology}.